precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-defining-mesh-connectivity.md

 The most important example where mesh connectivity is needed is the `nearest-projection` mapping, where the mesh we project _into_ needs mesh connectivity.
 For a consistent mapping, this is the mesh _from_ which you map.
 For a conservative mapping, the mesh _to_ which you map.
 More information is given on the [mapping configuration page](configuration-mapping).

-In 2D, mesh connectivity simply means to define edges between vertices.
+In 2D, mesh connectivity boils down to defining edges between vertices.
 In 3D, you need to define triangles and / or quads.
 Both, we can either build up from edges or directly from vertices.

 ```cpp
 int setMeshEdge (int meshID, int firstVertexID, int secondVertexID);